tomjnixon/arduino-scons-alt/README.md

 ### env.Upload(hex_file, name="upload")

-Adds an alias (named upload by default) which uploads the given hex file to an arduino connected to $UPLOAD_PORT.
+Adds an alias (named upload by default) which uploads the given hex file to an arduino connected to `$UPLOAD_PORT`.
 Strange things happen if this is called multiple times with the same name; either add an alias which defers to multiple upload targets, or use `env.UploadAll()`.

 ### env.UploadAll(name="upload")